kes6384/pairwise-Hamming-distance-profile/README.md

 `-l` : length of the input sequence to analyze (can be smaller than the length of the entire sequence in INPUT FILE).
 Must be $\lt$ UINT_MAX
 `-k` : length of k-mers, must be $k 1 \leq k \leq 128$
 `-s` : generate a sketch instead of the full profile.
 Requires both row and column sampling rates; overall sampling rate = ROW SAMPLE RATE * COLUMN SAMPLE RATE
-&nbsp;&nbsp;&nbsp;&nbsp;- ROW SAMPLE RATE - rate at which to sample first k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
+&nbsp;&nbsp;&nbsp;&nbsp;*ROW SAMPLE RATE - rate at which to sample first k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
-&nbsp;&nbsp;&nbsp;&nbsp;- COLUMN SAMPLE RATE - rate at which to sample second k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
+&nbsp;&nbsp;&nbsp;&nbsp;*COLUMN SAMPLE RATE - rate at which to sample second k-mer in each pair, must be $\gt 0$ and $\leq 1.0$
 `-t` : run multithreaded version of the tool.
 Otherwise, the tool will run with one thread

 ### EXAMPLES
 The FASTA file used for the following examples and the results of running the following commands can be found in the [test folder](/test/).

-To use one thread to calculate the full Hamming distance profile of 32-mers for the first 10,000 characters of the sequence from the file test.fna in the folder test and store the results in results.txt, any of the following three commands will work:
+To use one thread to calculate the full Hamming distance profile of 32-mers for the first 10,000 characters of the sequence from the file test.fna in the folder test and store the results in results.txt, any of the following four commands will work:
 ```
 ./profile -i test/test.fna -o results.txt -l 10000 -k 32
 ```